kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 Knowing this information
 is important as you will see later on.

-It is interesting to note that Docker has several competitors.
+It is interesting to note that Docker has actual competitors.
 The biggest one as far as containers are concerned is [RKT](https://coreos.com/rkt/).
-And in the clustering arena at the time or writing, Docker Swarm lags behind [Google Kubernetes](http://kubernetes.io/).

-Docker (the company) is moving to a standards based approach, creating specs for several critical parts of the whole ecosystem.
+Docker (the company) is moving to a standards based approach (see [runc](https://runc.io/) and [containerd](https://containerd.io/)), creating specs for several critical parts of the whole ecosystem.
 Whether that will lead to a world similar to JavaEE remains to be seen.

 ### Docker considerations for the Java developer